 Before The Simpsons, animated shows were primarily for kids.
-Setting a new standard for animation, the show was created specifically for adults, and its satire and political messages are often scathing and subversive.
+Setting a new standard for animation, this show was created specifically for adults, and its satire and political messages are often scathing and subversive.
 It was even decried by some in its early years as a bad influence.
-(If you’re looking for the best kids’ shows, we’ve got you covered.)
-Based on classic TV shows like The Honeymooners and Leave It To Beaver, The Simpsons is a thoroughly modern take on the trope of the dopey husband and mischievous kids.
-Though the quality of the jokes ebbs and flows, the show’s social satire will go down in history as some of the best sitcoms ever made.
+(If you’re looking for the best kids shows, we’ve got you covered.)
+Based on classic TV shows like The Honeymooners and Leave It to Beaver, The Simpsons is a thoroughly modern take on the trope of the dopey husband and mischievous kids.
+Though the quality of the jokes ebbs and flows, the show’s social satire will ensure it goes down in history as one of the best sitcoms ever made.
 Full disclosure: We’re partial to this show, which featured Reading Digest, a spoof of yours truly.

 Ugly Betty (2006–2010)